guitmg/data_projects/README.md

-# data_projects
+# data_viz_projects
-Learning data analysis with projects using python
+Learning data viz and analysis with projects using python.

+The projects are from DataQuest.io Data Analyst track.